Eugenics is a set of beliefs and practices that aims at improving the genetic quality of the human population.

 In Isaac Asimov's The Currents Of Space, all the cities have two levels.
 The upper level is for the Sarkite masters and bottom level for Florinian serfs.
 The Florinians have to make do with the little bits of sunlight that come through the limited gaps in the Sarkite's floor.
 All the rest in in shadow.

-In the Star Trek episode "The Cloud Minders", the Ardanans live in the antigravity city of Stratos in luxury, while the miserable Troglytes are forced to labor in the mineral mines.
+In the Star Trek episode "The Cloud Minders", the privileged Ardanans live luxuriously in the antigravity city of Stratos flying in the sky, while the miserable Troglytes are forced to labor in the mineral mines underground.

 This is inverted in James Blish's CITIES IN FLIGHT series.
 The antigravity "Okie" cities travel from star to star and visit planetary colonies, and are thus technically of higher altitude than the colonies.
 However, the colonists consider the Okies to be little better than tramps, hobos, and migrant labor.
 The Okies earn their living by being hired by the colonists.